sandiego-ember/ember-cli-101/workshop.md

 0. Install Bower: `npm i -g bower`
 0. Install Ember-CLI: `npm i -g ember-cli`
 0. And create a new project named 'workshop': `ember new workshop`
+0. Change directories into workshop: `cd workshop` and install your local dependencies with: `ember install`

 ## Goal: reduce the glue